 Editor's note: Privacy handling on Ranging /SL Positioning service exposure through PC5 will be aligned with SA WG3.

-5.6.2.3 Ranging/SL Positioning service exposure though 5GC network
+5.6.2.3 Ranging/SL Positioning service exposure though 5GC U-plane

-For Ranging/SL Positioning service exposure to a UE through network, the user plane-based procedure, or control plane-based procedure is used.
+When Ranging/SL Positioning service exposure to the SL Positioning Client UE is provided through the user plane of 5GC, the following procedures are carried out:

-When using the user plane-based procedure:

 - The SL Positioning Client UE is provisioned with the Onboarding Enrolment Information during the registration procedure.
 The Onboarding Enrolment Information is specified in TS 33.122 [11].

-- The SL Positioning client UE invokes the Application exposure API over the application layer as specified in clause 6.7.1.2.
+- The SL Positioning Client UE invokes the Application exposure API over the application layer as specified in clause 6.7.1.2.

-- The authorization of the SL positioning client UE for Ranging and sidelink positioning service invocation is performed to check that the Reference UE's and Target UE's privacy criteria are met, following the same the procedures as service exposure to the AF in clause 6.7.2.
+- The authorization of the SL positioning Client UE for Ranging and SL Positioning service invocation is performed to check that the Reference UE's and Target UE's privacy criteria are met, following the same the procedures as service exposure to the AF in clause 6.7.2.

-When using the control plane-based procedure:
+5.6.2.4 Ranging/SL Positioning service exposure though 5GC C-plane

+When Ranging/SL Positioning service exposure to the SL Positioning Client UE is provided through the control plane of 5GC, the following procedures are carried out:

-- The SL Positioning Client UE invokes the Ranging/SL Positioning service exposure via the 5GC-MO-LR procedure with Sidelink Positioning for relative positioning as defined in clause 6.6.1.2.
+- The SL Positioning Client UE invokes the Ranging/SL Positioning service exposure via the SL-MO-LR procedure with Sidelink Positioning for relative positioning as defined in clause 6.7.1.2.3.

-- The Client UE sends the 5GC-MO-LR request to AMF and this triggers the AMF to send the Ranging/SL positioning request to the GMLC for the Ranging/SL Positioning service with including the SL positioning client UE ID.
+- The AMF based on the request selects a GMLC and forwards the Ranging/SL positioning request to the GMLC for the Ranging/SL Positioning service with the SL positioning Client UE ID.

 - The AMF sends the Ranging/SL positioning result to the SL positioning client UE when it receives the result from the GMLC.